germcauley/SlackBotTutorial/README.md

-# SlackBotTutorial
-Simple Slack Bot using Node

 # SlackHotDeskBot
-> Slack Bot which gives you users status
+> Slack Bot which gives you the status of users in a workspace

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]